 Program In Review

-Spanning the academic year, the Venture Fellows Program acts as a vital link in Michigan State’s tech transfer process.
-In fact, Venture Fellows provide critical support to the startup process, while receiving invaluable experience within the tech commercialization space.
+Spanning the academic year, the Venture Fellows Program is a critical link in Michigan State’s tech transfer process, as our fellows provide support to the startup process while receiving invaluable experience within the tech commercialization space.

-The Venture Fellows program offers access to top-ranked faculty and industry experts, which means Fellows have the opportunity to expand their professional networks while honing their expertise in business plan development and raising capital while refining project management skills.
+The Venture Fellows Program offers access to top-ranked faculty and industry experts, which means our fellows have the opportunity to expand their professional networks while honing their expertise in business plan development and raising capital while refining project management skills.

 Teamwork Makes the Dream Work

-Each year, Spartan Innovations selects top-tier candidates into the Venture Fellows program.
-Once selected, fellows become part of several three-person teams.
-These teams are comprised of one (1) first-year Broad Business School graduate student and two (2) STEM PhD students.
+Each year, Spartan Innovations selects top-tier candidates into the Venture Fellows Program.
+Once selected, fellows become part of several, three-person teams.
+These teams are comprised of one (1) first- or second-year Broad Business School graduate student (MBA) and two (2) STEM/STEAM PhD students.

 Across the eight-month-long fellowship, student teams are responsible for the development of a cohesive, viable business plan.
 Each team’s plan centers on moving a specific technology towards commercialization.
 By the end of the fellowship, it is expected that each team will have a clear path towards launching their respective technologies as a startup company.